Bayesian Nonparametric Inference in Elliptic PDEs: Convergence Rates and Implementation: Materials and Methods

-Under the parametrisation \eqref{Eq:Param}, placing a prior probability distribution $\Pi(\cdot)$ on $F$ induces a (push-forward) prior on $f$, which, in slight abuse of notation, we still denote by $\Pi(\cdot)$.
-Following \cite{GN20}, we consider \textit{scaled} Gaussian priors, constructed starting from a base (possibly $n$-dependent) centred Gaussian Borel probability measure $\Pi_{W_n}$, which we assume to be supported on a measurable linear subspace of the H\"older space $C^\beta(\Ocal)$, for some $\beta\ge1$, and to have reproducing Kernel Hilbert space (RKHS) $\Hcal_{W_n}$ continuously embedded into $H^\alpha_0(\Ocal)$.
-See Chapter 2 in \cite{GN16} for background and terminology on Gaussian processes and measures.
+Under the parametrisation \eqref{Eq:Param}, placing a prior probability distribution $\Pi(\cdot)$ on $F$ induces a (push-forward) prior on $f$, which, in~slight abuse of the notation, we still denote by $\Pi(\cdot)$.
+Following~\cite{GN20}, we consider \textit{scaled} Gaussian priors, constructed starting from a base (possibly $n$-dependent) centred Gaussian Borel probability measure $\Pi_{W_n}$, which we assume to be supported on a measurable linear subspace of the H\"older space $C^\beta(\Ocal)$, for~some $\beta\ge1$, and~to have reproducing kernel Hilbert space (RKHS) $\Hcal_{W_n}$ continuously embedded into $H^\alpha_0(\Ocal)$.
+See Chapter 2 in~\cite{GN16} for the background and terminology on Gaussian processes and measures.
 Given $\Pi_{W_n}$, we then construct the scaled prior $\Pi_n(\cdot)$ as the law of the random function

-By linearity, $\Pi_n(\cdot)$ also defines a centred Gaussian Borel probability measure with the same support as $\Pi_{W_n}$; however, as discusses in \cite{GN20}, the scaling enforces additional regularisation used in the theoretical analysis to deal with the non-linearity of the inverse problem.
+By linearity, $\Pi_n(\cdot)$ also defines a centred Gaussian Borel probability measure with the same support as $\Pi_{W_n}$; the scaling enforces the additional regularisation used in the theoretical analysis to deal with the nonlinearity of the inverse~problem.